CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 * Access (executability of programs and functions as well as usability of data) to understand.

 Incorrectly set permissions can significantly affect the security of an IT environment.
-Excessively or illegally assigned rights can lead to disruption through misuse or malfunctioning, while rights that are too low can make regular procedures more difficult and, in critical situations, hinder the effective handling of malfunctions.
+Excessively or illegally assigned rights can lead to disruption through misuse or malfunctioning, while rights that are too low can make regular procedures difficult and in critical situations can hinder the effective handling of malfunctions.

 Authorizations must therefore be assigned according to the needs of the minimum principle and actively maintained with regard to changes.
 For this a continuous process (authorization management) is required.